StefanYves/fileuploader/README.md

 # File Uploader App

 A web application for uploading and managing files.
 Users can sign in to upload files to their folders, view details of uploaded files, and download them.
-Admins have additional privileges to manage file uploads and user access.

 # Link to Project